sagemath/trac_to_gh/Issue 5640.md

 # Issue 5640: no way to figure out list of colormaps from matrix plot's docstring

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5640

 Original creator: was